brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 Hang on though, there's a caveat!
 In order for files to be preloaded, their dependencies — interfaces, traits and parent classes — must also be preloaded.

-If there are any problems with the class dependencies, you'll be noticed of it on server start up:
+If there are any problems with the class dependencies, you'll be notified of it on server start up:

 ```txt
 Can't preload unlinked class